merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 This will output the Figures 3b, 3c, 3e, 3f, and 3g into `YY_PLOTS/FIG_3`.
 What's missing in that list is Figures 3a and 3d, which are absent because they contain images of proteins which are generated with PyMOL, not R. If you missed those, see the above analyses, which detail how those can be reproduced.

-## Analysis X: Genome-wide ns-polymorphism avoidance of low RSA/DTL
+## Analysis 20: Genome-wide ns-polymorphism avoidance of low RSA/DTL

 ### This is a genome-wide trend

 Figures 3e and 3f are interesting because they illustrate that changes in selection strength lead to changes in the spatial distribution of ns-polymorphism towards high RSA and high DTL sites.